opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     :param status: Output status vector.
 Each element of the vector is set to 1 if the flow for the corresponding features has been found.
 Otherwise, it is set to 0.

-    :param err: Output vector that contains the difference between patches around the original and moved points.
+    :param err: Output vector of errors.
+Each element of the vector is set to a error for the corresponding feature.
+A type of the error measure can be set in ``flags`` parameter.
+If the flow wasn't found then the error is not defined (use the ``status`` parameter to find such cases).

     :param winSize: Size of the search window at each pyramid level.